mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 ### <a name="3.2" class="anchor"></a> [3.2 General topics](#3.2)

 The goal is to build a strong general background in mathematics, such as typically taught in undergraduate science-related degrees.
-Many topics are useful in several tasks related to computer science, but in particular ML, computer vision, and scientifc computing.
+Many topics are useful in several tasks related to computer science, ML, computer vision, and scientific computing.

 #### <a name="3.2.1" class="anchor"></a> [Calculus](#3.2.1)